 “Discipline in art is a fundamental struggle to understand oneself, as much as to understand what one is drawing.” – Henry Moore

 This is why art will help to teach you perseverance.
-Any kind of art is something you will constantly be working on and improving on.
+You will constantly be working on and improving on any kind of art.
 That is just the nature of being an artist.

 The famous artist Pablo Picasso said it best when he pointed out that many do not keep up the perseverance of their art as they get older when he said: